Mark-Kramer/Case-Studies-Python/_build/02/the-event-related-potential.md

 - each row corresponds to a separate trial, and
 - each column to a point in time.

 So there are 1000 total trials, each consisting of 500 time points.
-As a matter of convenience, we define a new variable to record the number of trials,
+As a matter of convenience, we define a new variable to record the number of trials: